-From September 2014, Someries Junior School will be implementing and following the New National Primary Curriculum.
+Since September 2014, Someries Junior School has implemented and following the New National Primary Curriculum.

 The new curriculum allows teachers to be more creative with their lessons across all subject areas, enabling our children to become confident and thoughtful learners and responsible citizens within their community and society.